Wax Heads: the musical puzzle where you decipher records with absurd clues

 A search engine disguised as a record store 🎧

 Technically, Wax Heads works like a sophisticated logical filtering system.
 Each customer offers a series of imprecise attributes (genre, year, cover color, emotional texture) that the player must cross-reference with a database of fictional albums.
 The puzzle design isn't based on complex mechanics, but on observation and deduction.
-The hand-drawn art, with a fanzine style, reinforces authenticity: every cover and every character has a visual texture that looks like it came from a sketchbook.
-The interface avoids the digital, betting on a cozy atmosphere that invites unhurried exploration.
+The hand-drawn art, with a fanzine style, reinforces the authenticity: each cover and each character has a visual texture that seems to come straight out of a sketchbook.
+The interface avoids the digital, opting for a cozy atmosphere that invites unhurried exploration.

 The customer is always right, even if they speak in riddles 🤔